heartandhandstraining/heartandhandstraining.github.io/_posts/2020-03-26-COVID-19-Self-Care.md

 We live in an era of primarily "all or nothing" in so many aspects of life.
 This even applies to modern so-called health-care, and it greatly dismays me.

-As I watch people waiting in lines and fighting for and going in and out of their homes with hand-sanitizers, cleaners, and paper products, I kind of chuckle and shake my head.
-These things seem to be the primary and essential armor against illness when truly they should be a small  part that does not to instill fear in people if not available.
+As I watch people waiting in lines and fighting for and going in and out of their homes with hand-sanitizers, cleaners, and paper products, I kind of chuckle but think it is NOT funny.
+People need much more than that and they need to FEEL they have more, like they have more power within themselve to fight against illness!

 ![Wellness-Illness Continuum](https://www.keepandshare.com/userpics/h/e/a/r/tnhandstraining/2020-03/sb/continuum-68917881.jpg?ts=1585255348)